-Management of the City of Marksville concurs with the exceptions and are working to address the deficiencies as identified.
+The management of The City of Marksville, Louisiana concurs with the exception and are working to address the deficiency identified.

-We were engaged by the City of Marksville to perform this agreed-upon procedures engagement and conducted our engagement in accordance with attestation standards established by the American Institute of Certified Public Accountants and applicable standards of Government Auditing Standards.
+We were engaged by The City of Marksville, Louisiana to perform this agreed-upon procedures engagement and conducted our engagement in accordance with attestation standards established by the American Institute of Certified Public Accountants and applicable standards of Government Auditing Standards.
 We were not engaged to and did not conduct an examination or review engagement, the objective of which would be the expression of an opinion or conclusion, respectively, on those C/C areas identified in the SAUPs.
 Accordingly, we do not express such an opinion or conclusion.
 Had we performed additional procedures, other matters might have come to our attention that would have been reported to you.

-We are required to be independent of the City of Marksville and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements related to our agreed-upon procedures engagement.
+We are required to be independent of The City of Marksville, Louisiana, and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements related to our agreed-upon procedures engagement.